-Standing reservations allow resources to be dedicated for particular uses at a regular time of day and/or time of week.
+Standing reservations allow resources to be dedicated for particular uses.
+This dedication can be configured to be permanent or periodic, recurring at a regular time of day and/or time of week.
 There is extensive applicability of standing reservations for everything from daily dedicated job runs to improved use of resources on weekends.
-All standing reservation attributes are specified via parameters.
-An overview of standing reservation capabilities is included below followed by a series of examples.
+All standing reservation attributes are specified via the SRCFG parameter using the attributes listed in the table below.